How to back up your Mac: A guide for people who’d rather not

 There’s also another way to recover a specific version of a file with Time Machine:

-- Scroll back to where your files was in the state you want
+- Scroll back to where your files were in the state you want.

 How to back up your Mac to external hard drive manually